 Prayer and Fasting

 Fasting is often thought of as simply abstaining from food.
-But biblical fasting is a spiritual discipline that helps you be connected and empowered by God.
+But biblical fasting is a spiritual discipline that helps you connect with and be empowered by God.

-As we begin a fast we must approach God in humility with our hearts in the right place.
-Read Isaiah 58 as it explains about true and false fasting.
+As we begin a fast, we must approach God with humility and with our hearts in the right place.
+Isaiah 58 explains true and false fasting.

 Benefits of Prayer and Fasting: